vega-star/gke-ilion/README.md

   pip install -r .\application\requirements.txt
 ```

-## Pipeline
+## Deploy

-To make sure terraform knows what to do, we need to populate our variables, so I left 'template.tfvars' to facilitate the process:
+To make sure terraform knows what to do, we need to populate our variables, so I left 'template.tfvars' to facilitate the process.
+Open the file, modify the values with their respective types, and then rename the file to 'terraform.tfvars':

 ```bash
   PROJECT_ID = [string]